 A fixed seat pad can be a real pain.
 If you’re not aligned correctly with your multi gym, you can be exercising muscles you don’t want to, and it can also feel uncomfortable to use.
-Multi gyms aren't really a one size fits all so that an adjustable seat can go a long way.
+Multi gyms aren’t really one size fits all, so an adjustable seat can go a long way.
 Some even have adjustable backrests to really streamline your body position.

 The dreaded task!
 The hurdle that dissuades many from venturing into the home gym arena.
 When it comes to it, gyms can be straightforward to assemble, albeit time-consuming.
 So long as the manual has clear illustrations that reflect numbered parts in a sensible manner, you can work through the assembly in bite-size bearable chunks.